xyuan04/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 That last query isn't very informative for ratings that only have 1 entry. use a `HAVING COUNT(*) > 1` clause to only show ratings with multiple movies showing.

 Let's make our movie list more child-friendly.
 Delete all entries that have a rating of R. Remember to record your query in `script.sql`.

+## Part 2: JDBC

+### 2A: People

+Create a `PersonService` class.
+These will be used to manipulate the contents of the database given program requirements.
+Remember to use a `JdbcTemplate` to provide access to your database.
+All database access logic and sorting/filtering should be handled by your `PersonService` and the SQL queries it issues to the database.

+You can provide your `PersonService` to any controller that needs it by marking it as a `@Service` class and autowiring it into the appropriate controller.
+Remember that you will also need a corresponding `Person` class to hold the data in transit.
+You do not need to use any of the JPA annotations (`@ID`, `@Entity` etc.) in your Person class.

+Support the following operations:

+- Add a `Person` to the database
+- Update an existing `Person` in the database
+- Remove a person from the database
+- remove a list of people from the database
+- find all people with a particular first name, last name, or birthdate
+- Find a single person by ID
+- Generate a map of surnames to lists of people with that surname
+- Generate a map of first names to the number of times they occur.

+Create the following REST endpoints to interact with the application.
+You can use postman to confirm your program's behavior.

+ - `POST` `/people` -- create a person
+ - `PUT` `/people/{id}` -- update person with `id`.
+404 error if that person doesn't exist yet
+ - `GET` `/people/{id}` -- get the person with the specified ID
+ - `DELETE` `/people/{id}` -- Delete the person with the specified ID
+ - `GET` `/people` -- get all people in the database
+ - `GET` `/people/reverselookup/{mobileNumber}` -- find all people with the specified mobile number
+ - `GET` `/people/surname/{lastName}` -- Find all people with a particular last name
+ - `GET` `/people/surname` -- Get the result of the surname report above
+ - `GET` `/people/firstname/stats` -- Get the report of first name frequencies